stievie/ABx/BUILD.md

 ## Supported Platforms/Tools

-The Server is  known to compile on the following platforms with the collowing tools chain:
+The Server is  known to compile on the following platforms with the following tools chains:

 * Windows 7 with VS 2017 (don't have Windows 10)
 * Debian, Ubuntu, Arch, Manjaro Linux with GCC 8 and up, and Clang 7 and up.